 The Company records stock-based compensation expense in the consolidated financial statements for stock options granted using the fair value method.
 The fair value of each option granted is estimated on the date of grant using the Black-Scholes option-pricing model.
 Depending on the terms of vesting for each option, compensation expense is recognized over the vesting period, which ranges from vesting on the day of the grant to vesting after one year.
-On May 17, 2018, the Company granted 1,250,000 stock options to key personnel and consultants for services provided to the Company.
-With the sale of the Company's operations during the year, this trigged an accelerated vesting event with respect to the options.
+During the year ended 2018 the Company granted 1,250,000 stock options to key personnel and consultants for services provided to the Company.
 The Company recognized approximately \$0.7 million in stock-based compensation expense on the options that vested during the year ended December 31, 2018.
 The compensation expense was based on the estimated fair value of the options on the grant date in accordance with the fair value method of accounting for stock-based compensation.